makiftutuncu/e/docs/e-scala/README.md

 # e-scala

 This is the main implementation of e in Scala.
 It contains two main types [E](src/main/scala/e/scala/E.scala) and [EOr](src/main/scala/e/scala/EOr.scala).
-It also contains decoding and encoding definitions for these.
-Decoding and encoding implementations are provided by separate modules.
+It also contains definitions of decoding and encoding for these.
+Implementations of decoding and encoding are provided in separate modules.

 ## Installation